 Frequently Asked Questions

-If you have attended SSC and have accumulated 12 semester hours of college-level credit with a cumulative GPA of 3.5 or better, you qualify for membership in SSC’s Honors Program.
+If you have attended SSC and have accumulated 12 semester hours of college-level credit with a cumulative GPA of 3.5 or better on (4.0 scale), you qualify for membership in SSC’s Honors Program.
 There are other ways to qualify.
 See the details on the Academic Recognition section of SSC’s WebPage.